dep-sys/nix-dabei/README.md

 * is based on `nixos-22.05`, not `nixos-unstable`.
 * uses a flake to allow easier re-use.
 * includes flake-enabled nix by default.
-* added a few more package overrides to reduze size, see `outputs.overlay`.
+* added a few more package overrides to reduze size, see `overlays.default`.
 * dropped rasperry pi support #help-wanted
 * dropped netroot support #help-wanted